yegor256/blog/_posts/2014/sep/2014-09-13-deploying-to-heroku.md

 {% badge http://doc.rultor.com/images/logo.svg 100 http://www.rultor.com %}

 Now it's time to see how it all works.
-Create a new ticket in the Github issue tracker, and post something like this into it (read more about [Rultor commands](http://doc.rultor.com/basics.html)):
+Create a new ticket in the GitHub issue tracker, and post something like this into it (read more about [Rultor commands](http://doc.rultor.com/basics.html)):

 {% highlight text %}